joectchan/joectchan.github.io/_posts/2022/01/29/2022-01-29-cpp-constexpr-trim-string.md

     return fmt::format("{}:{} {} ", file, line, func);
 }
 ```
-I end up standardizing my debug log to always include file name, line, class name and function name in all my debug messages.
+I plan to standardize my debug log to always include file name, line, class name and function name in all my debug messages.

 You can try [my code](https://godbolt.org/z/dP1jzaf7T) on Compiler Explorer.

+I experimented with C++17 string_view.
+I hoped it can avoid messy template meta programming.
+I tested on Compiler Explorer but the function that extracts class name and function name ended up as a regular function, not an inline constexpr function.
+Here is the failed [code](https://godbolt.org/z/597637f6Y)

-When I was researching the above, I came across [this](https://davidgorski.ca/posts/truncate-string-whitespace-compiletime-cpp/) which shows how to trim whitespaces at compile-time.
-I am not using this technique, but may be I will need it in the future.
+By the way, I came across [this](https://davidgorski.ca/posts/truncate-string-whitespace-compiletime-cpp/) which showed how to trim whitespaces at compile-time.
+I did not use this technique, but I might need it in the future.